gondaimgano/Covid19Stats/README.md

 ## About Covid 19 Statistics

-The main purpose of the app is to help you the user to see how COVID 19 is scattered around the world via a MapKit and by providing you with updated information using the POSTMAN API and able to offline save the information via CoreData
+The main purpose of the app is to help you the user to see how COVID 19 is scattered around the world via a MapKit and by providing you with updated information using the POSTMAN API and able to offline cache the information via CoreData

 ### Visual Look of the App